TOSBI – Towards Scalable and Generalized Solutions in Biomedical Images (2025–2028)

 • Dr. Donglai Wei (Boston College, USA)

-• Software engineer (SE) (to be hired — WP8)
+• Software Engineer (SE) — to be hired (WP8)

-• PhD candidate (FPI) (to be recruited — linked FPI contract)
+• PhD Candidate (FPI) — to be recruited (linked FPI contract)

 🕒 Timeline

-• Start: September, 1 2025
+• Start date: 1 September 2025

-• Duration: August, 31 2028
+• End date: 31 August 2028

 💰 Funding

-• Funded by the Spanish Ministry of Science, Innovation and Universities (MCIU) under the Generación de Conocimiento 2024 (Proyectos de Investigación No Orientada) program, MICIU/AEI /10.13039/501100011033/, and by FEDER, EU.
+• Funded by the Spanish Ministry of Science, Innovation and Universities (MCIU) through the Generación de Conocimiento 2024 (Proyectos de Investigación No Orientada) program (MICIU/AEI / 10.13039/501100011033 and FEDER, EU).

-• Total funding: 143,250.00€ (including indirect costs)
+• Total project funding: 143,250 € (including indirect costs)

 • Reference code: PID2024-157485NB-I00